shirograhm/riot-items-tfm2/workshop_desc.md

 This mod can cause your game to crash if you back out to the main menu and then attempt to load the game again.
 This is a side-effect of having 4 items mode enabled.

+Older saves that were using older version of this mod may experience lag spikes during the BP phase and in-game.
+This is being investigated, for now, current workaround for this is to use a new save.

 [h1] Instructions [/h1]

 In order for the AI to realize that these items exist, it is best to add this mod to an existing save instead of creating a new one.
 Try the following: